Karthikr32/bookmyride/README.md

      - Perform any admin operation
      - Access any protected resource

- **Why This Matters**
+ **6. Why This Matters**
  This mechanism guarantees that:
  - Token is always tied to the current, correct username.
  - Admin account cannot be used with outdated JWTs.
  - System integrity remains strong even after identity updates.
 </details>